Conduct of financial institutions review

 New financial conduct regime

-- Prohibit sales incentives based on volume or value targets (e.g. soft commissions such as overseas trips, bonuses for selling a certain number of financial products, leader boards, and performance management based on the volume of sales).
-This prohibition will apply to banks, insurers, non-bank deposit takers and their intermediaries.
+- Require financial institutions and intermediaries to comply with regulations that regulate incentives.
+These regulations will be able to prohibit sales incentives based on volume or value targets, e.g. soft commissions such as overseas trips, bonuses for selling a certain number of financial products, leader boards, and performance management based on volume of sales.

 We welcome feedback at any time about our work on the conduct of financial institutions.
 If you would like to contact us, please email firstname.lastname@example.org.